-General, administrative and selling expenses decreased by 35.3% to P502.1 million in the three months ended March 31, 2016 from P776.7 million in the period ended March 31, 2015.
+General, administrative and selling expenses decreased by months ended March 31, 2016 from P776.7 million in the period ended March 31, 2015.
 The decrease was directly related to the lesser project launches.

-Interest and other financing charges increased by 618.6% to P114.13 million for the three months ended March 31, 2016 from P18.4 million for the period ended March 31, 2015.
+Interest and other financing charges increased by 618.6% to P138.6 for the three months ended March 31, 2016 from P18.4 million for the period ended March 31, 2015.
 This was primarily due to bank fees and other financing charges paid other than capitalized borrowing costs during the period.